daryllundy/ai-hedge-fund/README.md

 ```

 ### Using Docker
 1. Make sure you have Docker installed on your system.
-If not, you can download it from [Docker's official website](https://www.docker.com/get-started).
+If not, download it from [Docker's official website](https://www.docker.com/get-started).

 2. Clone the repository:
 ```bash